apache/trafficserver/doc/admin-guide/configuration/transparent-proxy.en.rst

 either through an explicit proxy mechanism or by advertising the IP address of the ATS server via DNS as the origin server address.

-The :ts:cv:`proxy.config.http.use_client_target_addr` should also be reviewed when setting up and outbound transparent scenario.
+The :ts:cv:`proxy.config.http.use_client_target_addr` should also be reviewed when setting up an outbound transparent scenario.
 If |TS| has the same DNS as the client, options 1 and 2 can be used.
 Otherwise, option 2 must be used.